-"He's a lot like Al Wilson," said Jackson Central Merry head football coach Jim Hardegree, a 22-year coaching veteran of both college and high school.
+"He's a lot like Al Wilson," said Hardegree, a 22-year coaching veteran of both college and high school.
 "I was an assistant here when Al was here.
-Daniel is bigger than Al. I don't know that he's as quick with those first two steps, but there are many people that are.
+Daniel is bigger than Al. I don't know that he's as quick with those first two steps, but there aren't many people that are.
 He's very similar.
 You'd have a hard time finding anybody as intense as Al Wilson, but Daniel is that way, too.
 Hopefully, he'll be that type of leader for us on the field and off the field."

 "I think he'll be an inside linebacker in college, but he's talented enough to play a lot of places," Hardegree said.
 "He can play outside linebacker, I don't think there's any question about that.
 If he gets real big he can play rush end.
 He's definitely got a frame where he can put on more weight."

 "He's heads and tails above most (linebackers) ability wise and he works at it, too," said Hardegree.
-"Comparing him to a guy like Al Wilson, I think Daniel has the ability to do the same things in college and maybe move on from there.
-Of course, you've got to have a lot of luck to play at that level, but he has the ability."
+"Comparing him to a guy like Al Wilson, I think Daniel has the ability to do the same things in college and maybe move on from there."